Bright-Lotus/htmv/README.md

 # Hot reloading
 Hot reloading has not yet been fully developed.
 For now, you may develop with `bun dev`, which will take care of reloading on route code change.
 However, note that this won't include views or hot reloading in the browser.

+# Linting
+As of now, views work under the `.html` extension.
+However, that is subject to change in the future due to HTMV's language adding features which do not exist on normal HTML.
+Expect errors to appear on your editor when working with views.
+This will get sorted out once the `.htmv` extension becomes available.

 # Still have questions?
 How about asking the DeepWiki instead?
 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/Fabrisdev/htmv)